dejongbaba/Techfrontio-backend/RENDER_DEPLOYMENT_GUIDE.md

    - Render expects your app to listen on the port specified by `PORT` environment variable
    - The app should bind to `0.0.0.0:$PORT` not `localhost`

+5. **Migration Issues**: Check application logs for database migration errors during startup

-5. **Port Binding Issues**:
+6. **Port Binding Issues**:
    - Ensure the application binds to `0.0.0.0` and uses the `PORT` environment variable
    - Remove HTTPS redirection for Render deployments
    - Check that the application listens on the correct port (default 10000)

-6. **Docker Configuration**:
+7. **Docker Configuration**:
+   - Verify the application starts correctly with `dotnet "Course management.dll"`
-   - Verify .NET SDK and EF tools are properly installed in the container
+   - Check that migrations are included in the published application
-   - Check startup.sh permissions - the script should be executable
-   - Project file issues: Ensure `Course management.csproj` and source folders are copied to the container
-   - Migration conflicts: If you have local migrations that conflict, consider clearing the Migrations folder before deployment
+   - Ensure DATABASE_URL environment variable is properly set in Render

 ### Common Render PostgreSQL URL Format:
 ```